PPVTecchio/nodeLocalization/README.md

 ![Difference norm between ground truth and estimation over iterations.](/difference_14nodes_example_case_5e4iterations.png)
 ![Trajectories of the estimated values at node 1.](/trajectories_14nodes_example_case_5e4iterations.png)

-We utilized a structure to contain all parameters and estimated values for each node in the network as follows:
+We utilized a structure to contain all variables and estimated values for each node in the network as follows:
 ````matlab
 %% Node data structure
 node = struct('coord'              , nan(network.n,1),...